wendongbi/Bridged-GNN/README.md

 ## Training Bridged-GNN

+First, unzip the `datasets.zip` file into the datasets folder, and the code can be found at the `./Bridged-GNN` folder.

-we provide the demo file (run.sh) to train a Bridged-GNN model:
+Then,  we provide the demo file (run.sh) to train a Bridged-GNN model:

 ```bash
 sh run.sh
 ```

 Specifically, the training process are divided into two steps: